nuxeo/mkto-pd-sync-app/README.md

 #### Endpoints

-5 endpoints accessible through a POST request:
+List of endpoints accessible through a POST request:
 - `/marketo/lead/<int:lead_id>`: to send lead data from Marketo to Pipedrive

 Actually synchronizes data if and only if it is new or it has changed.

-- `/pipedrive/person/<int:person_id>`: to send person data from Pipedrive to Marketo
+- `/pipedrive/person/<int:person_id>` (or `/pipedrive/person` for Pipedrive notification usage): to send person data from Pipedrive to Marketo

 Actually synchronizes data if and only if it is new or it has changed.

-- `/pipedrive/deal/<int:deal_id>`: to send deal data from Pipedrive to Marketo
+- `/pipedrive/organization/<int:organization_id>` (or `/pipedrive/organization` for Pipedrive notification usage): to send organization data from Pipedrive to Marketo

 Actually synchronizes data if and only if it is new or it has changed.

+- `/pipedrive/deal/<int:deal_id>` (or `/pipedrive/deal` for Pipedrive notification usage): to send deal data from Pipedrive to Marketo

+Actually synchronizes data if and only if it is new or it has changed.

 - `/marketo/lead/<int:lead_pipedrive_id>/delete`: to delete a person in Pipedrive (using lead pipedrive id)

-- `/pipedrive/person/<int:pipedrive_marketo_id>/delete`: to delete a lead in Marketo (using person marketo id)
+- `/pipedrive/person/<int:pipedrive_marketo_id>/delete` (or `/pipedrive/person/delete` for Pipedrive notification usage): to delete a lead in Marketo (using person marketo id)

+- `/marketo/lead/<int:lead_id>/activity` : to send an activity to Pipedrive from Marketo lead data

 #### Authentication